Current Project

 Together, we explore art as a tool for memory, resistance, and healing; building pathways toward ecosocial justice and imagining futures grounded in dignity, reciprocity, and collective wisdom.

-First trailer of a film co-created with the Quilombola community
+A film co-created with the Quilombola community

 This project is not just a documentary, it is a shared heartbeat.
 Every frame of this film carries fingerprints of love, ancestry, and territory.